Grand Challenges Are Moonshot Goals

 President Fenves introduces Whole Communities–Whole Health, UT’s second grand challenge, in his State of the University address.

-Third challenge: In progress
+Third challenge: Values-based AI

 Grand Challenges at The University of Texas at Austin